eco619/engineering-docs/engineering-principles/change-management-standard.md

 Implementation
 ```

+As platform engineering progresses, the unified platform may subsequently move through Integration, Implementation Verification, and Baseline Testing while retaining the completed Validation history of the individual component responsibilities incorporated into it.

 The fact that the larger platform is in Implementation does not mean
 that its individual components have not been validated.